 In the Power Platform Admin center, go to Environments and select an environment.
 Go to Settings > Behavior > Interface settings and then turn on Use Unified Interface only.

 Before you enable the Unified Interface, it is a good idea to reassess your system set up and security roles.
 Chances are it has been some time since you have updated screens, views, or fields to match your current business processes.
 We recommend an in-depth analysis of your system and security settings before implementing the new UI.
-Another step before implementing is transitioning your users Outlook from the client install to the D365 App.
+Another step before implementing is transitioning your users Outlook from the client install to the Dynamics 365 App for Outlook.

 If you don’t want all of your applications in the Unified Interface, you also have the option of using both Classic and Unified interface for the applications you’d like.
 If this is the case, you would not want to flip the switch mentioned above, but create your new applications in the Unified Interface, or use the out of the box applications provided, Sales Hub and Customer Service Hub.
 This allows you to still have access to Classic Interface, and selected applications in the Unified Interface.